modzy/sdk-python/README.md

 results = client.results.block_until_complete(job, timeout=None, poll_interval=5)
 ```

+### Query a Job's Result
-2. **Query a Job's Result**: this method simply queries the results for a job at any point in time and returns the status of the job, which includes the results if the job has completed.
+This method simply queries the results for a job at any point in time and returns the status of the job, which includes the results if the job has completed.

 ```python
 #  Query results for a job at any point in time
 results = client.results.get(job)
 ```

-## Running Inferences at the Edge

-The SDK provides the support for Modzy Edge:

 ## Deploying Models
 Deploy a model to a your private model library in Modzy